trek-view/basecamp/_posts/2020-07-24-map-the-paths-marketplace.md

 published: true
 ---

-**Let's get exploring**
+**Let's get exploring.**

 Land, above sea level, [covers roughly 29 percent, of the earth's surface](https://www.usgs.gov/special-topic/water-science-school/science/how-much-water-there-earth?qt-science_center_objects=0#qt-science_center_objects).

 The surface area of the earth is 510.1 million km², with land covering 148.9 million km² of that.

-Estimates of how much we've explored, both above and below sea level, very wildly.
+Estimates of how much we've explored, both above and below sea level, vary wildly.
 In part this is because how "explored” is defined differs depending on who you ask.

-How many have you explored?
+How much have you explored?

-Thanks to user submissions, OpenStreetMap often lists footpaths, bikepaths, waterways, and other places to explore on your doorstep you might never have discovered.
+Thanks to user submissions, [OpenStreetMap](https://www.openstreetmap.org/#map=14/21.0544/105.8194) is full of footpaths, bike paths, waterways, and other places to explore on your doorstep (in my case, many I never knew existed).

-Whilst these paths are mapped, very few have 360, street level imagery.
+Whilst these paths are mapped, very few have accompanying 360 degree street level imagery.

 ## Let's get mapping

-Today I'm really excited to officially announce the Map the Paths Marketplace.
+Today I'm really excited to officially announce the [Map the Paths Marketplace](https://www.mapthepaths.com/marketplace/).

 We built the Marketplace for two personas: